Do you plan to buy property in Vietnam?

 For example, a luxury apartment in a prime location in HCMC costs around USD 5,000 per square meter, while the same apartment can cost four times more in Singapore and Hong Kong.

+As foreigners can easily buy property with a renewable leasehold period of 50 years, there’s been a sharp rise of overseas investors.
 For the first quarter of 2018, there was a 300% increase in the demand from Chinese buyers compared to the first quarter of 2017.

 The tourism industry thrives in Vietnam, but is not as developed and mature compared to Thailand, for example.

 Vietnam is set to compete with countries like the Philippines and Thailand, and still, has plenty of room for growth.
 Coastal cities are the primary destinations as Vietnam has a shoreline spanning almost 3,260 kilometers.

 In the past years, Vietnam’s government has invested much money in infrastructure, especially in coastal cities like Nha Trang, Mui Ne, Ho Tram, Quang Nam, Phu Quoc, and Danang.

 Improved infrastructure and a rapid increase of tourists and retirees have made these places more lucrative for investments in second homes and vacation homes.